mikeybkats/crafting-interpreters/README.md

 # Crafting Interpreters in Rust

-What is a bad developer, but a good developer's job?

-Yet another person learning Rust by way of Robert Nystrom's Crafting Interpreter's.
+Learning Rust by way of Robert Nystrom's Crafting Interpreter's.

 ## running the REPL: